2007 East Timorese parliamentary election: Results

 Seven parties won seats; the four leading parties are the Fretilin, Gusmão's CNRT, a coalition of the Timorese Social Democratic Association and the Social Democratic Party, and the Democratic Party.

 Provisional results announced on 9 July 2007, shows that Fretilin leads in first place with 29.02% of the vote, followed by the CNRT with 24.10%, the ASDT-PSD with 15.73%, and the Democratic Party with 11.30%.
 On the same day, the electoral commission announced the distribution of seats based on the provisional results: 21 for Fretilin, 18 for the CNRT, 11 for the ASDT-PSD, 8 for the Democratic Party, 3 for the National Unity Party, 2 for the Democratic Alliance, and 2 for UNDERTIM.
 To win seats, a party had to receive at least 3% of the vote, and seven parties did not reach this level.
 The electoral commission placed voter turnout at 80.5%.

 The results in the individual districts showed a clear division in the country.
 While FRETILIN dominated in the east of the country (Loro Sae), the various opposition parties scored in the west (Loro Munu).
 FRETILIN was clearly the strongest party in Baucau with 62.44%, in Viqueque with 59.84% and in Lautém with 45.53%.
 In western Cova Lima, although it became the strongest party with 28.58%, it was nowhere near as clearly ahead of the others.
 The CNRT had its strongest support in the district of the state capital, Dili, with 45.23%, but was also the strongest force in the western districts of Liquiçá (38.96%), Oecussi-Ambeno (34.68%) and Bobonaro (20.56%).
 In Manatuto, the westernmost of the eastern districts, the CNRT also garnered the most votes (33.18%).
 The C-ASDT-PSD prevailed in the western highlands, becoming the strongest force in Aileu (47.30%), Ainaro (29.13%) and Manufahi (26.79%).
 The PD was the strongest party in western Ermera with 21.97%, but also in neighboring Bobonaro, where it was the second strongest party with 19.31%.

-The final result of the count was officially confirmed by the Tribunal de Recurso de Timor-Leste (East Timor's Court of Appeals) on 11 July.
+The final result of the count was officially confirmed by the Tribunal de Recurso de Timor-Leste (Timor-Leste's Court of Appeals) on 11 July.
 The 83 complaints concerning events during the election, eleven of which violated the law, had no effect on the result.